ndrewr/FSND4-ConferenceApp/README.md

 multiple speaker entities for the same person, perhaps with slightly different spellings or other minor differences that ultimately just clog the store.

-Separate 'speaker' entities make sense if there is a UI implementation that shows existing 'speaker' profiles.
-Perhaps the UX flow would allow a session creator to start typing a name and be presented with already created 'speakers' of similar spelling.
+Separate 'speaker' entities make more sense if there is a UI implementation that shows existing 'speaker' profiles.
+Perhaps a UX flow would allow a session creator to start typing a name and be presented with already created 'speakers' of similar spelling.
+Regardless, though implementation of a Speaker entity would be trivial, it did not feel like the best choice given the client.

 ###task 2